-SE is associated with important variables such as depression (Crocker & Wolfe, 2001) and suicide (Baumeister, 1990), and our results suggest that interventions could most efficiently lower these problematic outcomes by targeting the quantity or quality of social interactions.
-This could be done by either promoting satisfactory close relationships, or by encouraging individuals to spend more time interacting with a wide variety of friends.
-Our results on the international level suggest that the average SE in a country could be raised if its inhabitants would be provided with more leisure time to meet with their friends.
-That such a policy does not have to be associated with a "waste" of economic output is shown by countries such as the USA or Ireland, which combine a very high GDP per capita with a high percentage of people interacting frequently with their friends.
-Of course, this does not imply that having a socially active life should be people's only goal in life, nor does it mean that there are no alternative routes to a high level of SE - we just suggest social interaction opportunities as a promising candidate.
+SE is associated with important variables such as depression (Crocker & Wolfe, 2001) and suicide (Baumeister, 1990).
+Our results suggest that interventions could most efficiently reduce the incidence of these problematic outcomes by targeting the quantity or quality of social interactions either through promoting satisfactory close relationships or encouraging individuals to spend more time interacting with a wide variety of friends.
+Our results on the international level suggest that the average SE in a country could be raised if its inhabitants could be provided with more leisure time to spend with their friends.
+That such a policy does not have to be associated with a "waste" of economic output is shown by countries such as the United States or Ireland, which combine a very high GDP per capita with a high percentage of people interacting frequently with their friends.
+Of course, we do not mean to imply that having a socially active life should be people's only goal in life, nor that there are no alternative routes to a high level of SE.
+We merely suggest social interaction opportunities as a promising intervention.